dketterer/colorization/README.md

 **Trained weights can be found in the releases**

+# Documentation + Presentation

+The scientific report for the university and the presentation can be found in the docs directory.

 # Prerequisites

 Machine needs a Nvidia GPU with installed drivers and CUDA 10.0 (for Tensorflow 1.14).